LorenzoSansone/LorenzoSansone/README.md

 ---

 ### 🤖 About Me
 I am a passionate **AI Developer** dedicated to building and deploying intelligent systems.
 My work focuses on bridging the gap between theoretical research and practical, real-world applications.
-Whether it's fine-tuning LLMs, optimizing neural networks, or engineering robust data pipelines, I thrive on solving the "impossible" problems.
+Whether it's fine-tuning LLMs or Computer Vision models, optimizing neural networks or engineering robust data pipelines, I thrive on solving the "impossible" problems.

 ---